Adriaan Paulen: Sporting career

 Competing in three Summer Olympics, Paulen earned his best finish of seventh in the 800 m event at Antwerp in 1920.
 In 1924, he became first of over forty world record breakers (up to his 1985 death) in athletics at Bislett stadion in Oslo, setting a record in 500 m, then an official distance.
 Besides competing at the 1928 Summer Olympics in Amsterdam, Paulen was also a member of the Organizing Committee.

 Stepping down from his athletic career in 1931, Paulen also participated in the Monte Carlo Rally eight times and once competed in the Dutch TT MotoGP event.
-In his youth, Paulen competed in football (soccer) at an international level.
+In his youth, Paulen competed in football at an international level.

 World War II

 When Nazi Germany invaded the Netherlands in May 1940, Paulen joined the Nederlandsche Unie, an organisation that strived for co-operation with the German occupier.
 In August 1940 Paulen participated in fusion talks between the Nederlandse Unie and the fascistic Nationaal Front, which original name was Zwart Front (Black Front).
 Other participants for the Nederlandse Unie during these talks were Jan de Quay, after the war minister-president, Louis Einthoven, former head of the Rotterdam police and afterwar director of the BVD (secret service) and Hans Linthorst Homan, commissioner of the Queen in the province Groningen.
 For the Nationaal Front the infamous fascist Leader Arnold Meijer was head of a four men delegation.
 During these talks Jan de Quay, head of the delegation of the Nederlandse Unie, called himself a fascist, the Nederlandse Unie a fascistic organisation and said that he opposed democracy.
 The fusion talks failed.

-Later during the war Paulen was engineer at a coal mining industry Staatsmijnen.
+Later during the war Paulen was engineer at a coal mining industry, the Dutch State Mines.
 Workers started a strike and Paulen refused to give the Germans a list of strikers and was convicted to death, however Paulen was released soon.
 In 1944 Paulen crossed the front and joined the allied troops.
 Paulen met some of the British Army forces during Operation Market Garden in September 1944.
 Paulen kept a diary regarding Operation Market Garden and its aftermath that was released to the public in 1989, four years after his 1985 death, including meeting with United States Army officials during that time and would eventually be made a Colonel in the US Army.